francescovallone/serinus/.website/blog/serinus_vs_dartfrog.md

 ## Dependency Injection

-Dart Frog provides a built-in dependency injection system that allows you to inject dependencies into your handlers.
-The problem with this approach is that the framework uses the middlewares to inject the dependencies and this can lead to a lot of boilerplate code.
-To access the dependencies you need to use the `context.get` method.
+Dart Frog provides a built-in dependency injection system, but it relies on middleware for injecting dependencies.
+This approach can lead to excessive boilerplate code.
+To access dependencies, you need to use the `context.get` method.

-Serinus, also provides a built-in dependency injection system but it uses a more flexible approach where you can define your dependencies through the `Provider` class and then inject them into your `Module` without the need of middlewares.
+Serinus also offers built-in dependency injection, but with a more flexible approach.
+Dependencies are defined through the `Provider` class and injected into a `Module`, eliminating the need for middlewares.
 This makes the code **more maintainable** and also **easier to test**.
-Also the `Provider.deferred` class allows you to create a provider that is dependent on other providers.
+The `Provider.deferred` class further enables dependencies that depend on other providers.
 To access the dependencies you can use the `context.read` method.

 ::: code-group